nasa/ziggy/doc/user-manual/configuring-pipeline.md

 - [Algorithm Parameters](algorithm-parameters.md) talks about how you pass parameters to your algorithms, so that you can adjust their behavior at runtime.
 - [The Datastore](datastore.md) talks about how you set up data file types (the files used for algorithm inputs and outputs) and how you configure the datastore (an organized directory tree where Ziggy keeps its mission data and all outputs from all pipeline runs).
 - [Remote Environments](remote-environments.md) talks about how you set up to run your algorithms on a high performance computing (HPC) or cloud environment (you don't really want to process terabytes a day on your laptop, do you?).
 - [Pipelines and Nodes](pipelines-and-nodes.md) shows how the actual pipelines are defined.
 This uses all of the above, which is why we've left it for last.

-The sample pipeline has three pipeline definition files, all in the `etc/ziggy.d` subdirectory of the `sample-pipeline` directory:
+The sample pipeline has one pipeline definition files, all in the `etc/ziggy.d` subdirectory of the `sample-pipeline` directory: [sample-pipeline.xml](../../sample-pipeline/etc/ziggy.d/sample-pipeline.xml).

-- The main pipeline definition file is [sample-pipeline.xml](../../sample-pipeline/etc/ziggy.d/sample-pipeline.xml).
 This covers the algorithms, parameters, datastore, pipelines, and nodes.
-- The file [sample-remote-environment.xml](../../sample-pipeline/etc/ziggy.d/sample-remote-environment.xml) shows an alternate remote environment in addition to the HECC environment defined by Ziggy.
-This one is totally fictitious, so you can't actually run any of its elements.
-It's here just so we can demonstrate how things work when you have a set of remote environments and can select from any of them to run your jobs.

 ### Set up the Properties File